vbwanere/Academic-Projects/README.md

 # Academic-Projects
-Reports of all the projects undertaken during academic educational pursuits.
+Reports of all the projects undertaken during my academic educational pursuits.